Marie of the Incarnation (Ursuline): Legacy

-Guyart is recognized for her contribution to Canada with a statue that sits in front of the Québec parliament.
+Guyart is memorialized by a statue erected in front of the Québec parliament.
 The sculpture was designed by Joseph-Émile Brunet in 1965 and is located at the Basilica of Saint Anne de Beaupré.

-Guyart's life story was adapted into a documentary-drama by Jean-Daniel Lafond 2008, entitled Folle de Dieu (Madwoman of God).
+Guyart's life story was adapted into a documentary-drama by Jean-Daniel Lafond, entitled Folle de Dieu (Madwoman of God) (2008).
 The film starred Marie Tifo as Guyart and was produced by the National Film Board of Canada.
 Tifo also played the role of Guyart in the 2009 stage production La Déraison d'a'Aur.

 Guyart was portrayed by Karen Elkin in the 2020 film The Mother Eagle (Le Sang du pélican).